Contents

 Click Sound Generator Piezo Circuit

 The click sound generator circuit creates an audible “click” or feedback whenever you push a button—on a computer system.
-Both circuits above have the capabilities to generate these click sounds every time their logic input switches from low to high.
+Both circuits above have the capability to generate these click sounds every time their logic input switches from low to high.

-The piezo-type sound generator has low power consumption and it provides a sensor level of indication.
+The piezo-type sound generator has low power consumption, and it provides a sensor level of indication.
 Also, you can control the number of clicks you get per second.

 Piezoelectric Tap Switch